total-typescript/react-typescript-tutorial/README.md

 # Installs all dependencies
 npm install

-# Starts the first exercise
+# Asks you which exercise you'd like to run, and runs it
-npm run exercise 01
+npm run exercise

-# Runs linting and tests on the solution
-npm run solution 01
 ```

 ## How to take the course

 You'll notice that the course is split into exercises.
-Each exercise is split into a `*.problem.ts` and a `*.solution.ts`.
+Each exercise is split into a `*.problem` and a `*.solution`.

 To take an exercise:

-1. Go into `*.problem.ts`
-2. Run `npm run exercise 01`, where `01` is the number of the exercise you're on.

-The `exercise` script will run TypeScript typechecks and a test suite on the exercise.
+1. Run `npm run exercise`
+2. Choose which exercise you'd like to run.

 This course encourages **active, exploratory learning**.
 In the video, I'll explain a problem, and **you'll be asked to try to find a solution**.
 To attempt a solution, you'll need to: